ymichel/Geolocation-Plugin/readme.txt

 1. Upload the `geolocation` directory to the `/wp-content/plugins/` directory. (or simply install it from the official package repo)
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 In case you would want to use Google Maps, chose Google Map as your provider an insert the Google Maps API key on the Settings > Geolocation page.
 3. Optionally (if you are using OSM as per default setting): Install and activate the [OSM proxy](https://wordpress.org/plugins/osm-tiles-proxy/ "OSM tile proxy") to make use of local delivery without tracking options for the source to your visitors.
 4. Modify the display settings as needed on the Settings > Geolocation page.
-Most of the settings can directly seen in the OSM preview.
+The chosen settings can directly be seen in the OSM preview of the settings page.
-5. Start posting with geolocation data :-)
+5. Start posting with geolocation data.
+6. Leave a rating on the plugin-page. :-)

 == Screenshots ==